 Since there is still so much we don’t know about this version of coronavirus, it makes sense to err on the side of caution.
-Having a professional come in and deep clean your home is prudent.
-Even if COVID doesn’t linger the way other germs do, a deep cleaning can make you and your family feel healthier.
+Having a professional carpet cleaner come in and deep clean your home is prudent.
+Even if COVID doesn’t linger the way other germs do, a deep carpet cleaning can make you and your family feel healthier.

-In addition to a deep cleaning, there are things you can do to keep germs at bay during these difficult times.
+In addition to a deep carpet cleaning, there are things you can do to keep germs at bay during these difficult times.
 Vacuuming daily will help pull up some germs and dirt that sit on your carpet.
 Making sure that you wash your hands frequently and use hand sanitizer will help keep germs off of your hands.
 Wiping down counters and other high touch surfaces with cleaners containing alcohol or bleach will also help kill germs in your home.

 For questions specific to your home and needs or to get a quote for services, contact our office.

 To learn more about what a deep cleaning is and other common FAQs on this topic, please read our FAQ section below.